craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open a new browser tab.
 Browse to  https://LODSAXXXXXX.sharepoint.com/sites/marketing.

-1. Click **Not following** and wait for the link to change to "Following".
+1. select **Not following** and wait for the link to change to "Following".

 1. On **LON-CL4**, signed in as **ADATUM\Administrator**.